Stop a chimney fire from happening to you

 What causes chimney fires?

-Chimney fires are often caused by dirty chimneys that become filled with tar, which is extremely flammable.
+Chimney fires are often caused by tar inside them, which is extremely flammable.

 There are many simple ways you can avoid this and burn a fire safely in your home.
 Here’s how you can reduce the risk of a chimney fire from happening to you.